 Nanjing (1937-38) -- Scarred by history: The Rape of Nanjing and 'Good Nazi of Nanjing' sparks debate (BBC).
 Optional: The Nanking Massacre Project (Yale Divinity School Library); At the Rape of Nanking: A Nazi Who Saved Lives (NY Times); and Shelter Under The Swastika: The John Rabe Story (NPR, 2010).

 Pearl Harbor (1941) -- Surprise Attack!
 Pearl Harbor and Japanese Aggression, December 1941-June 1942 (Pearson: History Interactive); and Pearl Harbour (from Above) and The Pearl Harbour Attacks (Iconic Photos).
-Optional: Pearl Harbor: A Rude Awakening (BBC) and The Attack on Pearl Harbor: The Beginning of American Involvement in World War II (The Education Portal).
+Optional: Pearl Harbor: A Rude Awakening (BBC).

 EASTERN EUROPE -- Study Come and See and at least one other topic: